12-1, 12-4 or 12? Which? What do those numbers or letters even mean? We advise you!

-A single number without the slash (1) means that color is neutral.
-Neutral shade is a calibration complementary tone, that helps to achieve an overall neutral end result with enhanced uniform coverage on non-pigmented hair.
+A single number without the slash (1) means the color is neutral.
+A neutral shade is a calibration complementary tone, that helps to achieve an overall neutral end result with enhanced uniform coverage on non-pigmented hair.

 Zero after a slash (/0) denotes a natural tone.
 It is a combination of a complementary tone, designed with a slight warm hue.